AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 :ref:`Chap:Basics` for information about basic AMReX classes.

-It is also recommended to write your primary floating point operation loops in C++ using AMReX's :cpp:`fabView` object.
-It converts the 1D array into a simple to understand 3D loop structure, similar to Fortran with no loss in performance.
+It is also recommended to write your primary floating point operation kernels in C++ using AMReX's :cpp:`FabView` object syntax.
+It converts the 1D array into a simple to understand 3D loop structure, similar to Fortran while maintaining performance.
 The details can be found in :ref:`ADD REFERENCE HERE`.